 2. Reaffirm your intention of quitting your job

 Clear and positive communication is key.
 If you’re a treasured employee and your boss isn’t ready to let you go, they might try to negotiate something.
 Always be prepared for a possible counter-offer.
-It can be a promotion, salary increase or bonus.
-If you’ve made up your mind, be firm about it and state that you’re not open to considering either options.
+It can be a promotion, a salary increase or a bonus.
+If you’ve made up your mind, be firm about it and state that you’re not open to considering either option.

 3. Remember that you are still working there